OggyGaming222/Scratch-Alchemy/README.md

 Based on the original PopCap Alchemy made in 2000s

-The games had 2 modes, So play them all!
+The games now had 3 modes, So play them all!